gh-wsits/thunar_custom-actions/README.md

 This custom action refreshes the thumbnails of one ore more selected media files with a right-click on one of the selected files in thunar and choosing "Refresh selected thumbnails".

 ### Sort by aspect ratio and size

+This custom action moves the images of the current folder into subfolders by aspect ratio and size, with a right-click on one of the selected files in thunar and choosing "Sort by aspect ratio and size".